 For more information, contact the Office of the Federal Privacy Commissioner's Privacy Hotline on 1300 363 992 or seek legal advice.

-The Club Health Check is a free diagnostic tool to review your club’s mission, governance, leadership and decision making functions.
-The Club Health Check is a partnership with Sport Australia and State and Territory Departments of Sport and Recreation.
+The Game Plan is a free diagnostic tool to review your club’s mission, governance, leadership and decision making functions.
+The Game Pan is a partnership with Sport Australia and State and Territory Departments of Sport and Recreation.

 The tool caters for both large sporting organisations and smaller clubs with 50 members or less.
 It helps to identify areas where the club is performing well and areas that can be improved.

-The Club Health Check uses a questionnaire to highlight priority areas, deliver a detailed evaluation report and formulate an action plan for improving your club.
+The Game Plan uses a questionnaire to highlight priority areas, deliver a detailed evaluation report and formulate an action plan for improving your club.